Man accused of striking Miami officers with car before fleeing scene

 Fortunately, the incident took place about a half-mile from JMH’s Ryder Trauma Center, so paramedics were able to transport the officers there quickly.

+“One is still in stable condition,” Cruz said.
+“However, he did sustain some very serious injuries, and he will be in the hospital for quite a few days.”

-Police later arrested Hector Guzman who they say was behind the wheel with a suspended license.
+Police later arrested Hector Guzman, 54, who, they said, was behind the wheel of a green Kia Soul with a suspended license.

 7News spoke with a good Samaritan who witnessed the crash.